SepulchralVerdigris/path2victory/Appendices.md

+# Appendix: Items

+Players can give creatures items of their level or lower, for the cost of an upgrade per item.

+## Permanent

+### Level 1

+**Fiery Weapon:** Choose a weapon.
+It does fire damage as well as whatever other damage it does.

+**Disrupting Weapon:** Choose a weapon.
+It does force damage as well as whatever other damage it does.

+**Howdah:** Attach to a Huge or larger creature.
+The howdah is a 2 square by 2 square platform (Huge creature) or 3 by 3 square platform (Gargantuan creature).
+One passenger becomes the creature’s commander.
+The howdah grants cover.

+## Consumables

+### Level 1

+☐ **Feather Token (Ladder) ●** Summon a 4-square long ladder in an adjacent, unoccupied square.

+☐ **Holy Water ●** Ranged 4/8 strike; 5 good damage against fiends and undead

+☐ **Unholy Water ●** Ranged 4/8 strike; 5 evil damage against celestials

+☐ **Ablative Armor Plating:** Increase your HP by 5 for this battle.
+Use at the start of the encounter.

+☐ **Explosive Mine** **●●** Place a mine in an adjacent, unoccupied square.
+If a creature moves into that square, the mine explodes.
+They take 7 fire damage (Reflex save vs Power 16: half damage).

+☐ **Healing Potion (minor) ●** You or creature in reach heals 5 HP.

+☐ **Alchemist’s Fire (minor) ●** Ranged 2/4 strike; 8 fire damage.

+☐ **[Spell] Potion I ●** You or an ally in reach are affected by the spell, as if cast by a rank 1 caster.
+(Each of these potions is associated with a cantrip or rank 1 spell with a range of Self or Melee 1.)

+☐ **[Spell] Scroll I** Each of these scrolls is associated with a cantrip or rank 1 spell.
+Only a creature capable of casting spells can use a scroll.
+They can cast the spell on the scroll, using their own caster rank, after which the scroll is consumed.
+They must spend the spell’s action point cost to cast it.

+☐ **Basic Poison ○** Your next weapon attack makes one target sickened, if it hits.

+☐ **Oil of Unlife (minor) ●** You or creature in reach heals 5 damage (undead creatures only).

+☐ **Slippery Ribbon:** Swap places with an adjacent creature (free action).

+☐ **Thunderbird Tuft** **↻** A creature hits you with a melee strike: the attacker takes 5 lightning damage

+### Level 2

+☐ **Oil of Potency (Fight) ●** Self or adjacent ally: +1 Fight and +5 damage until the end of the encounter.

+☐ **Oil of Potency (Defence) ●** Self or adjacent ally: +1 Armor, Fortitude, Reflex and Will until the end of the encounter.

+### Level 3

+☐ **[Spell] Potion II ●** You or an ally in reach are affected by the spell.
+(Each of these potions is associated with a rank 2 spell with a range of Self or Melee 1.)

+☐ **[Spell] Scroll II** Each of these scrolls is associated with a rank 2 spell.
+Only a creature capable of casting spells can use a scroll.
+They can cast the spell on the scroll, after which the scroll is consumed.
+They must spend the spell’s action point cost to cast it.

 # Appendix: Special objectives

 Some objectives have other effects as well.
 Examples below.
 Where a creature is involved, any skill checks use the creature’s Power unless another number is specified.